Red Sox–Yankees rivalry: MLB on Fox studio team

+Alex Rodriguez and David Ortiz (left), along with Derek Jeter (right), comprise the current MLB on Fox studio team.

 Currently, the MLB on Fox studio team includes Alex Rodriguez and Derek Jeter (former Yankees players), as well as David Ortiz (former Red Sox player), which has led to some playful disrespect and pranks involving the rivalry.

 Prior to the 2021 MLB at Field of Dreams game, Rodriguez and Ortiz recreated the “have a catch” scene in which Ortiz refused to play catch with Rodriguez due to the rivalry.

 Following Game 1 of the 2022 American League Division Series between the Yankees and Cleveland Guardians, Rodriguez pranked Ortiz during the post-game coverage by tricking him into wearing a Yankees helmet rather than a Red Sox helmet.

 During Jeter’s debut as a member of the crew during the 2023 edition of the MLB London Series, Ortiz pranked him by gifting him a Red Sox jersey with his name and number on it, which Jeter promptly tossed upon realizing what it was.

 Following coverage of Game 2 the 2023 American League Championship Series, the analysts discussed if the Houston Astros could rally from their 2–0 series deficit to the Texas Rangers, to which Jeter mentioned his team (which also included Rodriguez) blowing a 3–0 series lead against the Red Sox in the 2004 American League Championship Series, which Ortiz (a member of the Red Sox) responded with “YOU DID?!”
 (Ortiz notably had two clutch walk-off hits in Games 4 and 5 and was named MVP of the series, and Rodriguez and Jeter were notably involved in a play late in Game 6 where Jeter was on first, and Rodriguez was at bat and hit a ground ball, then slapped it out of the first baseman’s glove in an effort to frame it as a throwing error and allow Jeter to score from first base on the “error” before the umpires conferred with at least one having noticed the slap after the first base umpire did not see it, ruled Rodriguez out for interference, and sent Jeter back to first base, leading to fans throwing debris on the field).